Polynomial Identity Testing via Evaluation of Rational Functions: Overview

 \paragraph{Membership test.} Our second characterization of the vanishing ideal of $\RFE$ can be viewed as a structured membership test.
-Given a polynomial \(p\), there is a generic way to test whether \(p\) belongs to the vanishing ideal of any generator $G$, namely by symbolically substituting \(G\) into \(p\) and verifying that the result simplifies to zero.
-When $G$ is a polynomial substitution, the well-known transformation of a generator into a deterministic blackbox PIT algorithm yields another test: verify \(p(G)=0\) for a sufficiently large set of substitutions into the seed variables \cite{Ore1922,DeMilloLipton1978,Zippel1979,Schwartz1980}.
+Given a polynomial \(p\), there is a generic way to test whether \(p\) belongs to the vanishing ideal of a generator $G$, namely by symbolically substituting \(G\) into \(p\) and verifying that the result simplifies to zero.
+When $G$ is a polynomial substitution, the well-known transformation of a generator into a deterministic blackbox PIT algorithm yields another test: Verify \(p(G)=0\) for a sufficiently large set of substitutions into the seed variables.
 By clearing denominators, the same goes for rational substitutions like $\RFEkl$.
-While these tests work, their genericity with respect to \(G\) implies that they cannot provide any \(G\)-specific insight into whether or why a given \(p\) belongs to the vanishing ideal of \(G\).
-As we will argue, our structured membership test does.

-Several prior papers demonstrated the utility of partial derivatives and zero substitutions in the context of derandomizing PIT using the SV generator, especially for syntactically multilinear models \cite{ShpilkaVolkovich2008,KMSV2009,AvMV2011}.
-Building on the generating set of \cref{thm.ideal.generators}, we state a more structured test for membership in $\VanIdeal{\RFEkl}$ in terms of those operations.
+While the generic test works, one cannot extract $G$-specific insight into whether or why $G$ hits any particular polynomial.
+In contrast, our membership test uses the specific structure of $G$ and provides useful insight.
+Building on the generating set of \expref{Theorem}{thm.ideal.generators}, we state our structured test for membership of multilinear polynomials in $\VanIdeal{\RFEkl}$ in terms of partial derivatives and zero substitutions.
+Several prior papers demonstrated the utility of those operations in the context of derandomizing PIT using the SV generator, especially for syntactically multilinear models \cite{ShpilkaVolkovich2008,KMSV2009,AvMV2011}.